louadi/NEASE/README.md

 #### Visualize a pathway in the PPI:

-Generate an HTML file with the network [example](https://tender-elion-977996.netlify.app/).
+Generate an HTML file  visualizing the network [example](https://tender-elion-977996.netlify.app/).

 path_id: a string representing the Pathway ID.

-file: A string representing a local file path for the html file.
+file: A string representing a local file path for the HTML file.

 k: float  -  A Float for the algorithm  Fruchterman-Reingold force-directed for nodes positions to be tuned by the user.
 You might need to run the functions multiple times for the optimal visualizations.
         [more details](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).